delogic-ou/charts/delogic/raw/README.md

-# dysnix/raw
+# delogic/raw

-The [dysnix/raw](https://github.com/dysnix/charts/tree/main/dysnix/raw) chart takes a list of Kubernetes resources and merges each resource with a default `metadata.labels` map and installs the result.
-Use this chart to generate arbitrary Kubernetes manifests instead of kubectl and scripts ;)
+The [delogic/raw](https://github.com/delogic-io/charts/tree/main/delogic/raw) chart takes a list of Kubernetes resources and merges each resource with a default `metadata.labels` map and installs the result.
+Use this chart to generate arbitrary Kubernetes manifests instead of kubectl and scripts.

 The Kubernetes resources can be "raw" ones defined under the `resources` key, or "templated" ones defined under the `templates` key.